Available to Adopt

 Worried that your current cat won't get along with the new cat?

 This is a concern we hear often when people are deciding on adopting another cat into their home.
 When first introducing your new cat to its home and to other cats and/or dogs, some of the typical behavior you will see are hiding, hissing and growling.
-This is normal behavior as the cats are trying to work out their hierarchy in the home. (click here for more helpful hints) Giving an adult cat a new life can be very rewarding.
+This is normal behavior as the cats are trying to work out their hierarchy in the home.
+We can provide lots of suggestions on how to introduce your newly adopted cat to your resident pet.
+Giving an adult cat a new life can be very rewarding.

 The older companion animals give so much and expect so little...they know you've rescued them and they respond to a loving touch, soft voice and kind eyes just as we humans do.